wangzhecheng/DeepSolar_timelapse/README.md

 $ python hp_search_LR_rgb.py
 ```

+By default, all three scripts above are run on a machine with GPU.

 ### Part 2: deploying models to predict installation year

 For each solar installation, we can retrieve a sequence of images captured in different years at its location and put them in the same folder.
 The images are named as `{image_capture_year}_{auxiliary_index}.png`.
 For example, if there are three images captured in 2012, they are named as `2012_0.png`, `2012_1.png`, and `2012_2.png`, respectively.